 The most widely accept credit cards in France are Visa and Mastercard so it is simple to transfer money and use money on your credit card in France.

-Buying property is the most popular reason Brits transfer money overseas.
+Buying property in France is the most popular reason Brits transfer money overseas.
 It is often the biggest foreign exchange transaction, although buying a business or emigrating can also involve a large transaction.

 If you are looking to live in France and buy your own property you need to work out your actual budget by knowing the exchange rate.
 If you do not work out the exchange rate there is a strong chance you could spend more than you intended on your property in France.